All Episodes

 Oh, yes.

-I think FDR FDR certainly took advantage of what he inherited.
+I think FDR certainly took advantage of what he inherited.

-Uh, but I I could be wrong, but my my point is I think that what Obama's doing is a little bit more hideous than FDR, and I think there's more to it than just uh maintaining as much uh Democrat control over power as possible.
+And I think there's more to it than just maintaining as much Democrat control over power as possible.

-Some of the things that are being done to uh drive market instability and uncertainty couldn't be anything but intentional.
+some of the things that are being done to drive market instability and uncertainty couldn't be anything but intentional.

-It's just a serious, that's a very serious charge you're making out there about the president of the United States, Sharon.
+That's a very serious charge you're making out there about the President of the United States, Sharon.

 Very, very, very serious charge you're making.

-And uh it just it seems to me that when you take a regular bound term, and then you begin by uh targeting all the wealthiest people and telling them you're gonna raise their taxes, and that uh they take an unfair advantage, and you try to paralyze them to simplify that.
+And it seems to me that when you take a regular downturn and then you begin by targeting all the wealthiest people and telling them you're going to raise their taxes and that they've taken unfair advantage, and you try to paralyze them to parallelize.

 Wait a second.